When a loved one dies

 At a Hospital or Hospice

-practice will be notified of their passing, the usual doctor who cared for the deceased will need to complete a form which is emailed to the Somerset Medical Examiner Service (SMES), with a proposed cause of death.
-The hospital Bereavement Officer will provide you with as much guidance as you need during the early days of a hospital bereavement.
+When a death occurs in a hospital or hospice, it is usually anticipated by the doctors treating the patient.
+Following the passing of your loved one, the deceased’s medical practice will be notified.
+The doctor who provided care will need to complete a form, which is then emailed to the Medical Examiner Service with a proposed cause of death.
+The hospital Bereavement Officer will offer you as much guidance as needed during the initial days following a hospital bereavement.

-Once the cause of death has been agreed, the deceased’s doctor can then issue the Medical Certificate of Cause of Death (MCCD).
-The medical practice or hospital
+Once the cause of death has been agreed, the deceased’s doctor can issue the Medical Certificate of Cause of Death (MCCD).
+The medical practice will email this to the Medical Examiner, who will review and forward the Medical Certificate of Cause of Death to the Registration Service.

 What to Do When Someone Dies Abroad